How to use essential oils

 Remembering how potent essential oils can be will help you know how much essential oil you should use on your skin.
 When applying a new oil, whether you’re using it topically or using another application method, check the label and follow the directions.
 Look for warnings about photosensitivity and dilution and, as mentioned earlier, always start small.

-Many oils can be applied directly to the skin when diluted with a carrier oil like olive oil—usually to soothe fatigued muscles or for skincare.
 Water doesn’t mix well with essential oils and isn’t a good way to dilute.
 For topical applications to the skin, you’ll usually want to mix one to three drops of essential oil with one teaspoon of a carrier oil, unless the label recommends a different ratio.
 For larger applications, like a massage, you might want to lower that to one drop for every teaspoon of carrier oil.

 Bear in mind that the effects from topically applying essential oils to your skin can last for a few hours.
 If you’re test-driving a new oil, apply small amounts of the oil during the day.
 Give yourself a few hours between applications to see if you have a reaction to the oil.
 With their high levels of concentration, essential oils can irritate your skin if you don’t apply them correctly.